 Yes, because the new international student orientation starts before classes begin, you should arrive 1-2 days before the orientation.
 On-campus housing allows you to arrive a week before classes start.
 Check with your housing personnel to see if your housing contract begins at your arrival if planning on coming early.

 Can I arrive in the United States before classes start?

 Students with F-1 or J-1 visas may enter the U.S. up to 30 days before the program start date indicated on their I-20 or DS-2019 forms, respectively.
-For related questions regarding U.S. visas contact the Immigration & Visa Coordinator Ross Schupbach firstname.lastname@example.org
+For related questions regarding U.S. visas contact the Immigration & Advising Coordinator Ross Schupbach firstname.lastname@example.org

 Can I register for classes before I arrive?